eilyat/PE5/content/team/EilyaTorshizian.md

 title: Dr Eilya Torshizian
 weight: 2
 ---
-Eilya is a research economist.
-I am a Director at Principal Economics.
-Before founding Principal Economics I was a Principal Economist and the Head of Quantitative Analysis Team at New Zealand Institute of Economic Research (NZIER).
-Before joining NZIER, when Auckland was in the middle of its recent housing crisis, I was at the Chief Economist Unit of Auckland Council.
-Before that I was lecturing at the University of Auckland.
-Before that I was the CE of a mineral water manufacturing and was a partner at a holding company active in urban planning and construction, Information Technology and economic advice.
+Eilya si the Director of Principal Economics.
+Before founding Principal Economics Eilya was a Principal Economist and the Head of Quantitative Analysis Team at New Zealand Institute of Economic Research (NZIER).
+Before joining NZIER, when Auckland was in the middle of its recent housing crisis, Eilya was at the Chief Economist Unit of Auckland Council.
+Before that Eilya was lecturing at the University of Auckland.
+Before that Eilya was the CE of a mineral water manufacturing and was a partner at a holding company active in urban planning and construction, Information Technology and economic advice.

 Education
 2011- 2016: 	PhD in Economics, The University of Auckland